April 29, 2025

 Additional features

 Rather than switching between multiple programs, finding one app or software that can do it all will make your life easier and save you a lot of time.
+This is particularly important if you regularly need to extract audio from videos for content repurposing or creating derivative works from your existing video content.

-Extract audio from videos with Descript
+How to extract audio from video with Descript

 Descript is more than just an audio extractor.
 It's a one-stop shop for all of your video and audio editing needs—including audio extraction.
 Here's a step-by-step guide showing how easy it is to separate audio from video using Descript.